aprotyas/aprotyas/README.md

 ### Hi there 👋

+🌱 I’m currently learning electrical engineering, robotics, and autonomous systems.
+📫 How to reach me: aprotyas@u.rochester.edu
+⚡ Fun fact: There's an arrow in the FedEx logo...

 <!--
 **aprotyas/aprotyas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.